kiba/Writings/for_science/chp9_meeting_the_host.md

 In short order, an unpleasant smell filled the brown bags.
 Since, we were feeling nauseous, it was rather difficult to focus on the task of sealing those bags inside a plastic container.

-We didn't know how long, but lights started shining into our window.
+We didn't know how long, but lights started shining into the one window we installed on this machine.

 Needless to say.
 It didn't look good.
-There were men outside in white clothes and they were all masked like they were special ops ninjas from a manga.
+There were men outside in white clothes and they were all masked, giving off a sinister vibe.

 "Intruders, get out of the vehicle and put your hands up in the air," one of them shouted in Sidonian Japanese.

 Neither of us understood what they were saying.
-It was just moonspeaks to us.
+It was just moonspeech to us.

 I sighed in annoyance at having to learn yet another language.